rubenvanstaden/spira/README.md

 # SPiRA

-**SPiRA** is a parameterized design framework using Python in conjunction with metaprogramming techniques to allow designers to create *superconducting* and *quantum* parameterized circuits, while simultaneously checking for design violations, through a novel methodology called *validate-by-design*.
+**SPiRA** is the next-generation object-oriented script-based PCell design environment.
+The framework leverages the Python programming language to effectively generate circuit layouts, while simultaneously checking for design violations, through a novel methodology called *validate-by-design*.
 Creating PCells and extracting a model from a layout requires data from the fabrication process.
-A new PDK scheme is introduced, called the Rule Deck Database (RDD), which effectively connects process data to the SPiRA framework.
-The aim of the SPiRA framework is to:
+A new PDK scheme is introduced, called the Rule Deck Database (RDD), that effectively connects process data to the SPiRA framework.
+The design of the **RDD** revolves around the principle that a PDK cannot be created, but rather that it evolves as our understanding of physical layout design evolves.

+**Benefits of using SPiRA:**

-* Create a PCell framework that is easy to use by designers with the focus falling on Superconducting Digital Electronics (SDE).
+* Create a PCell framework that is easy to use by designers with the focus falling on Superconducting and Quantum Integrated Circuits.
-* The framework must be able to effectively connect process data to layout elements.
-Data parsing must be generic to be adaptable to future technology changes.
+* Effectively connect process data to layout elements in a generic process-independent fashion.
+* No specific programming knowledge is required.
+* Easily share designs between different colleagues.
+* Created PCells can easily be included in a hand-designed layout.

+**Features:**

+* Define layout elements in a templated environment.
+* Ability to leverage object-oriented inheritance to simply complex designs.
+* Comprehensive set of commands for shape generation.
+* Use port objects to connect different layout elements.
+* Use routing algorithms to connect polygon layer between devices.

 ## Depenencies